-Sarcoidosis, for example, can greatly affect your life insurance rates depending upon a number of factors.
-The inflammatory disease can even effect your eligibility for traditional coverage.
+Sarcoidosis can greatly affect your life insurance rates, depending upon a number of factors.
+This inflammatory disease can even affect your eligibility for traditional coverage.

 That’s why it’s so important to look at the relationship between sarcoidosis and life insurance before starting the application process.

 A thorough understanding of how the disease affects your coverage rating increases your chances of finding the lowest rates.

 Here’s what you need to know about finding the best policy with sarcoidosis.

 It’s estimated sarcoidosis affects roughly 1 in every 10,000 people in the United States.
 Around 200,000 Americans are diagnosed with the disease each year.

 According to the U.S. National Library of Medicine, sarcoidosis is a disease leading to inflammation, usually of the lungs, skin, or lymph nodes.
 Tiny groups of inflammatory cells, known as granulomas, grow in these areas, causing a variety of symptoms.